CrystalFerrai/EditIcarusProspect/readme.md

 The above command updates the prospect to allow friends to join.
 You can add any of the following commands to the command line depending what you want to change.
 ```
+-s, -stats                Print statistics about the contents of the prospect save.

 -n, -name [value]         Set the prospect name to the supplied value.
 						  Note: This will also change the file name.